GUIDE: GET MY BUSINESS ONLINE | STEP ONE:

 If you produce a blog, podcast, or some other type of content, and share it on social media, you could also become an affiliate marketer.
 Have you ever heard of Social Influencers?
 People who have followings on social media platforms promote different products and services to their followers.
 If their followers make a purchase, the influencer will receive a commission check.
 This may not be suitable for most companies wanting to get into affiliate marketing, as they would need to amass a large social following and/or website visitors every month.

 Have you, in your day-to-day job, obtained a skill that you could offer to customers outside of the company you work for?
 Or perhaps you own a business that focuses on a particular type of writing, advertising, or designing, but you would like to work on other projects outside of the scope of your current business model?
 Consider freelancing your skills out to the many customers online.
-Platforms such as Fiverr, Upwork, and Freelancer allow you to make money writing, designing, editing, voice-overs, programming and more.
+Platforms such as Fiverr and Upwork allow you to make money writing, designing, editing, voice-overs, programming and more.

 Coaching and Consulting